czyzby/gdx-lml/README.md

 See [GdxIdle](https://github.com/czyzby/gdx-autumn-mvc-tests).

 ## Contributions
-Automatic component scan on Android and iOS is not implemented and it might take me some time before I finally force myself to do it.
+Automatic component scan on Android and iOS is not implemented and it might take me some time before I finally force myself to do it, if ever.
+I do have an untested implementation, so if anyone needs it, I can share privately.
 It will probably be in a separate library that depends on Autumn, so no changes in MVC itself are required.
 If someone already implemented this functionality and is willing to share, I won't mind integrating it into Autumn.

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

 ## What's new
+0.7.1.6.1 -> 0.7.1.6.4:

+- @SkinAsset annotation.
+Injects objects mapped in the Skin after it is fully loaded.
+- Skin-related logic was moved from InterfaceService (which seems to, unfortunately, still do too much stuff) to SkinService.
+InterfaceService#getSkin method is still available though.
+- Action priorities slightly changed.
+InterfaceService now initiates with VERY_HIGH instead of TOP priority.
+- All Autumn MVC messages are now stored in AutumnMessage class. `AssetService.ASSETS_LOADED_MESSAGE` was moved to AutumnMessage.

 0.6 -> 0.7:

 - Default view shower will remove all tooltips and dialogs before the screen is shown, making sure that previously opened "helper" widgets will not be present on the view on the next showing.
 Default view shower can be changed globally in InterfaceService static methods, so this behavior can be changed.